Maintenance Agreement Template

 Stop losing money on Wedding Planner projects.

+Send your first 3 maintenance agreements for free.
 Without a clear maintenance boundary, a 'quick post-wedding question' quickly evolves into a hundred hours of unpaid administrative labor.
 If you don't define where the planning ends and the upkeep begins, your profit margins will vanish into the abyss of scope creep.

 1. Scope of Included Maintenance Tasks